ros2/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Don't download the Win32 or Light versions.

 Run the installer with default parameters.
+The following command sets an environment variable that persists over sessions.
-The following commands assume you used the default installation directory:
+Modify the command to match your installation directory:

 * ``setx -m OPENSSL_CONF C:\OpenSSL-Win64\bin\openssl.cfg``

-You will need to append the OpenSSL-Win64 bin folder to your PATH.
+You will also need to append the OpenSSL-Win64 bin folder to your PATH.
 You can do this by clicking the Windows icon, typing "Environment Variables", then clicking on "Edit the system environment variables".
 In the resulting dialog, click "Environment Variables", then click "Path" on the bottom pane, finally click "Edit" and add the path below.